NYPD gives update on Prospect Park attack that killed dog - NewsBreak

 Newburgh man arrested for loaded handgun at Westchester County Airport

-TSA officers prevented a Newburgh man from carrying his loaded handgun onto a flight at Westchester County Airport Friday.
 The officer spotted the loaded 9 mm handgun on the checkpoint X-ray machine's monitor.
-Officers confiscated the gun, which had seven bullets inside, and detained the man.
-He's now facing a...

 News 12